abhishek47kashyap/Interview/README.md

 ## Interview

 `sensor_logging.py` is the main sensor platform which imports `sensor_library.py` which has classes for commonly used sensors in self-driving cars: LiDAR, Camera, Wheel Position Encoders, GPS, IMU.`sensor_logging.py` publishes LiDAR, Camera, and Speedometer readings to `pyplot` figures and the Positions Encoders, GPS, and IMU readings to .csv files.
-A total of 3 .csv files are created: *gps_readings.csv*, *imu_readings.csv*, and *wheel_encoder_readings.csv*.
+A total of 3 .csv files are generated: *gps_readings.csv*, *imu_readings.csv*, and *wheel_encoder_readings.csv*.

 `time_stamp` is not preserved for the sensors dumping their values into csv files as the row numbers themselves correspond to the time instances.
-The sole purpose of `time_stamp` is to visualize data in "real-time".
+The purpose of `time_stamp` is to visualize data in "real-time".

 **To run the program:**<br/>
 - Python version: 2.7.12<br/>